nigelhorne/Array-Iterator/README.md

 - **\_current\_index**

-    An lvalue-ed subroutine which allows access to the iterator's internal pointer.
+    An lvalue-ed subroutine that allows access to the iterator's internal pointer.

 - **\_iteratee**

-    This returns the item being iteratated over, in our case an array.
+    This returns the item being iterated over, in our case an array.

 - **\_get\_item ($iteratee, $index)**

-    This method is used by all other routines to access items with.
+    This method is used by all other routines to access items.
 Given the iteratee and an index, it will return the item being stored in the `$iteratee` at the index of `$index`.